idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step09_mat_props.md

 mkdir include/materials src/materials
 ```

 In `include/materials`, create a file name `PackedColumn.h` and add the code given in [pc-header].
 Here, the header file for the base class was included so that it can be inherited.
 In addition, [`LinearInterpolation.h`](framework/include/utils/LinearInterpolation.h) was included so that an object of the `LinearInterpolation` class---a member of the [framework_development/utils/index.md] System in MOOSE---can be made to evaluate [permeability].
 The `validParams()` and constructor methods were the first members declared, as is typical, and the `computeQpProperties()` method from the base class was overridden.
-Two variables, `_radius` and `_input_viscosity`, were declared to store the values input for $r_{s}$ and $\mu_{f}$, respectively.
+Two variables, `_radius` and `_input_viscosity`, were declared to store the values input for $r$ and $\mu$, respectively.
 The former of these two variables will need to be passed to a `LinearInterpolation` object, in order to obtain $K$, so `_permeability_interpolation` was declared for this purpose.
 Finally, two `ADMaterialProperty` variables were declared and will, ultimately, become available to other MOOSE objects that need them.

 !listing tutorials/tutorial01_app_development/step09_mat_props/include/materials/PackedColumn.h
          link=False
          id=pc-header
          caption=Header file for the `PackedColumn` class.

 In `src/kernels`, create a file named `PackedColumn.C` and add the code given in [pc-source].
-To enforce the necessary restrictions on values for $r_{s}$ and $\mu_{f}$, their inputs are parsed with the [`addRangeCheckedParam()` method](source/utils/InputParameters.md#range-checked-parameters optional=True).
-This method is like `addParam()`, i.e., it sets a default value in lieu of user input, for which `radius = 1` and `viscosity = 7.98e-04` were used here.
+To enforce the necessary restrictions on values for $r$ and $\mu$, their inputs are parsed with the [`addRangeCheckedParam()` method](source/utils/InputParameters.md#range-checked-parameters optional=True).
+This method is like `addParam()`, i.e., it sets a default value in lieu of user input, for which `radius = 1` ($r_{s}$) and `viscosity = 7.98e-04` ($\mu_{f}$) were used here.
 However, it has an additional argument that accepts logical expressions, which operate on the parameter itself.
 If the expression is false for a given input, an error message is invoked and the application terminates.
-This method provides more convenient means for enforcing $\mu_{f} \; {=}\mathllap{\small{/}\,} \; 0$, or $1 \le r_{s} \le 3$ for that matter, than hard-coding a condition that leads to a `paramError()`---the approach followed in the previous step, but not all types of parameters are able to be validated in this way.
+This method provides more convenient means for enforcing $\mu \; {=}\mathllap{\small{/}\,} \; 0$, or $1 \le r \le 3$ for that matter, than hard-coding a condition that leads to a `paramError()`---the approach followed in the previous step, but not all types of parameters are able to be validated in this way.

 In the constructor definition, two `Real` type properties by the names `"permeability"` and `"viscosity"` were declared available for consumption using the `declareADProperty()` method that was mentioned in the [#prod-cons] section.
 Two vector variables, `sphere_sizes` and `permeability` were declared and set to the domain and range of [permeability] in an abscissa-ordinate pair fashion.
 These vectors are then passed to the `setData()` method of the `LinearInterpolation` object, which is a wise task to handle in the constructor, since there's no need to repeatedly send invariant copies of the data at each solve step and at each [!ac](QP) index.
 Finally, in the `computeQpProperties()` definition, the references to the properties are set, for which MOOSE and [libMesh] work together to resolve the `_qp` indexing scheme.
 Here, the `_radius` variable was passed to the `sample()` method to retrieve the permeability.